Best Examples of Black Friday Emails To Inspire Your Own

 Keep your content short and on point

 OK, now that you’ve got a template to work with, let’s fill it.
-The main idea: be short and clear.
+The main idea: keep it short and clear.
 People know you’re having a sale, so cut to the chase, tell them what it’s about, promote your best deals.

-According to Litmus, subscribers spend an average of 13.4 seconds reading emails.
+According to Litmus, subscribers spend an average of 9 seconds reading emails.
 They have this time to determine whether a message holds something interesting or not.
-It means that you have little time to get them to do what you want.
-Don’t overload your marketing message with a lot of text.
+It means that you have little time to get them to do what you want, so don’t overload your marketing message with a lot of text.
 That’s your brand website’s job.
 There, you can tell in detail about everything you want to offer.

 Some tips on making your Black Friday email on point: